High-Desert-Institute/Meshtastic-LLM/project-spec.md

   - [ ] Docs: README section for persona commands and examples
   - [ ] Precedence: ship these before AI reply features
   - [ ] Persona loader in AI agent with validation and helpful errors
-  - [ ] Trigger detection updated to match any configured persona trigger in channels; default persona for DMs
+  - [ ] Selection and fallback rules:
+    - Channel: If a message starts with a recognized persona trigger and is NOT a control command, select that persona and defer to the LLM path (Part 2).
+If no trigger, do not reply.
   - [ ] Per-persona overrides for model, temperature, context limits, and cooldown
   - [ ] Optional runtime reload of persona files (on file change)
   - [ ] Unit tests for schema parsing, trigger matching, and selection logic
-- [ ] **`ai-agent.py` features**
+- [ ] **`ai-agent.py` ollama calls**
-  - [ ] Trigger detection for DMs and persona-triggered channel messages (e.g., “librarian …”, “elmer …”) with cooldowns
+  - [ ] LLM path is entered when selection layer chooses a persona (trigger present and not a control command in channels; default or trigger in DMs).
+Use persona config (model, temperature, limits, tools) for the call.
   - [ ] Context assembly respecting MAX_CONTEXT_CHARS and minimal system prompt
   - [ ] Ollama HTTP client with retries, model selection, and timing capture
   - [ ] Reply generation enforcing MAX_MESSAGE_CHARS and chunking queued rows